 Andrea Cate Crary

 Andrea Crary is studying for her Master's of Public Health, with a concentration in Environmental and Occupational Health at the Colorado School of Public Health, University of Colorado Anschutz.
 She is a 2012 Wheaton College graduate, with an interdisciplinary degree focused on food security.
 Post college she has worked for Cargill and as a marketing and education manager for a non-profit urban farm on Chicago’s South side.

 Lori Giovannini is a graduate of the University of Wisconsin and Boston University and is a Christian Life Coach.
 Lori has worked as the Executive Director of Reachout Women Center, the largest Catholic Pro-Life Pregnancy Help Center in Tucson, Arizona serving over 6,000 vulnerable women a year.
 She has served on several Boards and is currently the Vice President of the Board of the South Bend Elkhart Chapter of the Legatus Organization.

 Sara Hohnstein is the Director of Operations at the Issachar Fund.
 Sara has a wealth of experience in program development, management and evaluation.
 Prior to her position at the Issachar Fund, Sara worked for an international Christian ministry, Colorado State University, and as the Executive Director of the Heart Ministry Center.
 At the Issachar Fund, Sara oversees the operations of the fund, builds partnerships with organizations and scholars, and aids in developing Issachar Fund programs.
 Sara earned her Master in Social Work degree from Colorado State University.

 Maureen Newsom is serving as the BLI treasurer.
-She graduated from Notre Dame in 1980 with a BA in History and an accounting degree from Indiana University at South Bend in 1982.
-For the past 20 years she has worked as the business manager at Saint Pius X Catholic Church in South Bend Indiana while raising six wonderful children.
+She graduated from Notre Dame with a BA in History and an accounting degree from Indiana University at South Bend.
+For the past 20 years she has worked as the business manager at Saint Pius X Catholic Church in South Bend, Indiana.

 Rev. Kevin Sandberg